MalgorzataOles/WordMemorizer/README.md

 * opposites
 * responses

-It was created with the goal of learning German words, but it can be easily be modified to serve any other purpose.
+It was created with the goal of learning German words, but it can be easily modified to serve any other purpose.
 Just run the app, load your input file with a dictionary that's it!

 ## Quick start